Automotive industry in India: 1984 to 1992

 From the end of the 1970s to the beginning of the 1980s India saw no new models, the country continuing to depend on two decades-old designs.
 The Sipani Dolphin, which arrived in 1982, was not a serious contender, with its plastic body and without rear doors - essential to Indian car buyers.
 This situation forced the government to encourage and let more manufacturers into fray.

-In 1984, the Ordnance Factory Medak near Hyderabad was established.
+In 1984 AVANI was established in Medak near Hyderabad.
 It started manufacturing Infantry Combat Vehicles christened as Sarath, the backbone of India's mechanised infantry.
-OFMK is still the only manufacturing facility of ICVs in India.
-To manufacture the high-power engines used in ICVs and main battle tanks, Engine Factory Avadi, near Chennai was set in 1987.
+AVANI is still the only manufacturing facility of ICVs in India.
+To manufacture the high-power engines used in ICVs and main battle tanks, the Engine Factory was set up in 1987 in Avadi, near Chennai.
 In 1986, to promote the auto industry, the government established the Delhi Auto Expo.
 The 1986 Expo was a showcase for how the Indian automotive industry was absorbing new technologies, promoting indigenous research and development, and adapting these technologies for the rugged conditions of India.

 Post-1992 liberalisation

-Eventually multinational automakers, such as, Suzuki and Toyota of Japan and Hyundai of South Korea, were allowed to invest in the Indian market, furthering the establishment of an automotive industry in India.
-Maruti Suzuki was the first, and the most successful of these new entries, and in part the result of government policies to promote the automotive industry beginning in the 1980s.
+Eventually multinational automakers such as Suzuki and Toyota of Japan and Hyundai and Daewoo Motors of South Korea were allowed to invest in the Indian market, furthering the establishment of an automotive industry in India.
+Maruti Suzuki was the first and the most successful of these new entries, in part the result of government policies to promote the automotive industry beginning in the 1980s.
 As India began to liberalise its automobile market in 1991, a number of foreign firms also initiated joint ventures with existing Indian companies.
 The variety of options available to the consumer began to multiply in the nineties, whereas before there had usually only been one option in each price class.
 By 2000, there were 12 large automotive companies in the Indian market, most of them offshoots of global companies.